Boom Bam Zoom! Moving Through Tech Adoption at Lightning Speed.

 The train of technology has been speeding toward us for over a decade.

-Over the past decade, our world has grasped technology by every smart phone within reach.
+Over the past decade, our world has grasped technology with every smartphone within reach.
 In 2007, about 880 million devices were connected to the internet.
 By the end of 2020, experts estimate that number to reach 31 billion.
 While you mull that over, consider these numbers: from 2011 to 2018, Facebook users went from 372 million to over 1.6 billion.
 Put that against the telephone that took 75 years to reach 50 million users.

 The New Normal Workplace